cohesity/community-automation-samples/python/cert/README.md

 # end download commands
 ```

-Place both files in a folder together and run the main script like so:
+Place both files in a folder together.
+The basic form of the command is:

 ```bash
 # example
 ./cert.py --cluster cluster.json
 ```

+But we must first create the cluster.json file:

 Multi-cluster Environment - Designate any cluster in your environment as primary cluster from which keys would be copied to all the other clusters.
 This is to obtain the set of keys to keep a uniform trust chain across all clusters

-cluster.json file sample - Multi-Cluster
+cluster.json file sample - Multi-Cluster:

 ```bash
 {